 - Law Clerk for the Honorable Mark S. Davis, U.S. District Court for the Eastern District of Virginia (2015-2016)

 - Law Clerk for the Honorable Alice M. Batchelder, U.S. Court of Appeals for the Sixth Circuit (2016-2017)

 - Virginia Bar

-- U.S. Courts of Appeals for the Fifth, Sixth, Seventh and Ninth Circuits
+- U.S. Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Ninth, and District of Columbia Circuits

-- U.S. District Court for the Eastern District of Virginia, and Western District of Virginia
+- U.S. District Courts for the District of Columbia, Eastern District of Virginia, and Western District of Virginia

 Related News & Insights

 - PodcastFemTech: Biases and Data PrivacyWiley ConnectedBethany A. Corbin, Krystal B. SwendsboeMarch 23, 2021